 Discrediting people (especially researchers) who produce evidence of corruption, deforestation, and human rights abuses associated with so-called ‘sustainable’ palm oil.

-Targets include: researchers, whistleblowers, journalists, even global supermarket brands such as Iceland Foods who have committed to go palm oil free.
-Any person who takes a clear and strong stance against the corruption of sustainable palm oil and who advocates for a palm oil boycott will receive online abuse.
+Targets of this form of harassment: researchers, whistleblowers, journalists, activists.
+Any person (particularly a public figure) who takes a clear and strong stance palm oil, who calls out the corruption of the RSPO and advocates for a palm oil boycott will receive online abuse.

-- Dr Birute Galdikas – the most respected orangutan researcher in the world, who has 50 years of her life in the field helping orangutans.
+• Dr Birute Galdikas – the most respected orangutan researcher in the world, who has spent 50 years of her life in the field helping orangutans.
+She has for decades been a vocal critic against the palm oil industry.
+One of the few researchers who is brave enough to stand up to large corporations and the RSPO.

 Evidence produced from dozens of different sources over two decades shows the RSPO to be a greenwashing lie that has been a complete failure across all of its own sustainability standards.